lubeskih/enigma-emulator/README.md

-### enigma-emulator
+### enigma-simulator

 ---

-enigma-emulator is an enigma emulator which emulates the Navy M3/M4 enigmas which were used during the second world war.
+enigma-simulator is an enigma simulator which emulates the Navy M3/M4 enigmas which were used during the second world war.

-The emulator is written in TypeScript, with the help of the libraries React, MobX and bootstrap.
+The simulator is written in TypeScript, with the help of the libraries React, MobX and bootstrap.